intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 new uses.

-## Examples of Active Use

 The conditions for retaining the ability to evolve a design is most clearly evident in the protocols that are known to have viable version negotiation or extension points.
 The definition of mechanisms alone is insufficient; it's the active use of those mechanisms that determines the existence of freedom.
+Protocols that routinely add new extensions and code points rarely have trouble adding additional ones, especially when unknown code-points and extensions are to be safely ignored when not understood.

+## Examples of Active Use

-For example, header fields in email {{?SMTP=RFC5322}}, HTTP {{?HTTP=RFC7230}}
+For example, header fields in email {{?SMTP=RFC5322}}, HTTP
-and SIP {{?SIP=RFC3261}} all derive from the same basic design.
-There is no evidence of significant barriers to deploying header fields with new names and semantics in email and HTTP, though the widespread deployment of SIP B2BUAs means that new SIP header fields do not reliably reach peers.
+{{?HTTP=RFC7230}} and SIP {{?SIP=RFC3261}} all derive from the same basic design, which amounts to a list name/value pairs.
+There is no evidence of significant barriers to deploying header fields with new names and semantics in email and HTTP as clients and servers can simply ignore headers they do not understand or need.
+The widespread deployment of SIP B2BUAs means that new SIP header fields do not reliably reach peers, however, which doesn't necessarily cause interoperability issues but rather does cause feature deployment issues.

 In another example, the attribute-value pairs (AVPs) in Diameter
 {{?DIAMETER=RFC6733}} are fundamental to the design of the protocol.
-The definition of new uses of Diameter regularly exercise the ability to add new AVPs and do so with no fear that the new feature might not be successfully deployed.
+The definition of new uses of Diameter regularly exercise the ability to add new Attribute-Value Pairs (AVPs) and do so without fear that the new feature might not be successfully deployed.

+Ossified DNS code bases and systems resulted in fears that new Resource Record Codes (RRCodes) would take years of software propagation before new RRCodes could be used.
+The result for a long time was heavily overloaded use of the TXT record, such as in the Sender Policy Framework {{?SPF=RFC7208}}.
+It wasn't until after the standard mechanism for dealing with new RRCodes {{?RRTYPE=RFC3597}}
+was considered widely deployed that new RRCodes can be safely created and used immediately.

-These examples show extension points that are heavily used also being relatively unaffected by deployment issues preventing addition of new values for new use cases.
+These examples show extension points that are heavily used are also being relatively unaffected by deployment issues preventing addition of new values for new use cases.